 Types of Mutual Fund Schemes Based on Investment Objectives

 What is the end-goal of your investment?
 Is it to increase wealth?
-Is it to save taxes?
-Is it to make short-term gains?
+Or Is it to save taxes?
+Or Is it to make short-term gains?
 Depending on the ultimate investment objective, the mutual funds can be classified as: